-This is important information for internationally qualified nurses and midwives who have been referred to an NMBA-approved bridging program.
-Approved programs of study are published on the NMBA website.
+This is important information for internationally qualified nurses and midwives (IQNMs) who have been referred to an NMBA-approved bridging program.

 A bridging program is a program of study approved by the NMBA that enables internationally qualified nurses and midwives who do not qualify for registration under section 53(b) of the National Law to meet the requirements under section 53(c) by completing further study and assessment against the NMBA’s standards for practice.
 To be eligible, international applicants must be referred to a bridging program by the NMBA.

-Applicants who do not wish to undertake a bridging program can upgrade their current nursing or midwifery qualification either in Australia or overseas.
-If you upgrade your qualification outside Australia you must make sure that the country you are upgrading in meets the accreditation requirements of criteria 2 and 3.
+Applicants who do not wish to undertake a bridging program can either participate in the NMBA’s OBA, or upgrade their current nursing or midwifery qualification either in Australia or overseas.
+If you upgrade your qualification outside Australia, you must make sure that the country you are upgrading in meets the accreditation requirements of criterion 2.

 All NMBA-approved bridging programs for registered nurses are listed under Approved programs of study.
 Entry to a bridging program of study for registration first requires a letter of referral from the NMBA.

 Bridging programs are offered by independent education providers.
 The pricing and availability of the programs are determined by the education provider, not the NMBA.